MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 - **Group call**.
 A group call includes three or more participants.
 For example, if you're inspecting an asset in a one-to-one call but need a third person's expertise, any call participant can add the third person to form a group call.

 - **Meeting**.
-A meeting is a scheduled call using Teams or Outlook.
+A meeting is a call scheduled through Teams or Outlook.
 Meetings can include any number of participants.
 For example, if you want to have a weekly inspection with your team, you can create a meeting so that everyone receives notifications about the meeting and can join the meeting.
 [Learn more about joining a meeting in Dynamics 365 Guides](calling-meetings.md)

 ## Who can collaborate on a call?